gauge-sh/tach/docs/api.md

 modguard.public()
 ...
 # In project/cli.py
-# This import is allowed because 'project.core' is public
+# This import is allowed because "project.core" is public
 from project import core
 ```